KhrystynaDubovyk/RequirementsTest/TRS/iAP over BT re-connection.md

 and USB connection was lost

 SDL must:
-- NOT to start "AppTransportChangeTimer" + "AppTransportChangeTimerAddition"*N timer for reconnection
+- NOT start "AppTransportChangeTimer" + "AppTransportChangeTimerAddition"*N timer for reconnection
 *Note:* In case of USB connection lost, SDL must proceed with unexpected disconnect flow